Intrigued by backpacking, but feeling a little overwhelmed by all the details?

 If I could sit down with you and walk you through the entire prep process, and then go hiking with you, I would!
-This guided workbook is the closest thing I could come up with.
+This backpacking trip planner, essentially a guided workbook, is the closest thing I could come up with.

 Introducing the Trip Planner

-This trip planner is a highly interactive workbook designed to walk you through all the important decisions needed to plan any type of backpacking trip.
+This Backpacking Trip Planner is a highly interactive workbook designed to walk you through all the important decisions needed to plan and prepare for a backpacking trip.
 It includes:

 - 9 interactive worksheets covering food, water, itinerary, gear, emergency plan, and more.